Shiyi-Zhao/Portfolio/README.md

                    The model can be used to calculate option price of different snowball structures, e.g. standard, float rebate, step down, etc.

 ### 4. Snowball
+This folder collects income analysis models with snowball option.

 #### a.
 HistoricalTest_Snowball.py
       Description: Generate historical income distribution of standard snowball structure.